varigence/docs/bimlflex/02-installation/installing-bimlcatalog-database.md

 ![Deploying BimlFlex Databases](../static/img/installing-text.png "Deploying BimlFlex Databases")

-Once setup completes, configure the BimlFlex Project and BimlFlex App metadata connections to use the new **BimlFlex** database.
+Once setup completes, configure the BimlFlex Project and BimlFlex Applicationmetadata connections to use the new **BimlFlex** database.
 Configure The project and the Operational Reports to use the **BimlCatalog** database.

 ### Command Line/Terminal-Based Installation